-DeSoto's huge army landed in Florida in 1539.
-They circled through Georgia, South and North Carolina, Tennessee, North Georgia and Alabama searching for gold along their way to supply ships at Mobile Bay.
-They lost their spoils in fires of battle just above Mobile.
-DeSoto led his demoralized army due north, away from the ships, beyond the Tennessee River to prevent their escape.
+DeSoto landed his army in Florida on June 1, 1539.
+In 1540 they circled thru Georgia, South and North Carolina, Tennessee, North Georgia and Alabama searching for gold along their way to supply ships at Mobile Bay.
+They lost their spoils in battle nearing that bay (flames on map above), so DeSoto led them north, into Tennessee, away from his ships to prevent any bad news from reaching potential settlers.

-When DeSoto sighted the Mississippi River, which obviously drained a continent and NOT an island, as he had surmised, in disgust he headed through the mountains of Missouri, searching for Vaca's wealthy tribes.
+When DeSoto sighted the Mississippi River, which obviously drained a continent and NOT an island, as he had surmised, in disgust he headed west thru Missouri's mountains, searching for legendary riches.

-Finding no gold in or around those mountains, DeSoto turned south.
-He died of anguish in Arkansas in 1542.
-His army fled toward Mexico City, Spain's nearest outpost on the continent.
-They passed through Louisiana and Texas, the scouts as far as San Antonio.
-Not finding enough food to proceed, they backtracked that Fall to Arkansas.
+Finding no gold, his army marched south and spent that winter in Arkansas.
+DeSoto, cut off by spring floods in 1542, died of anguish.
+His army fled west toward Mexico, Spain's nearest outpost.
+They passed thru Louisiana and Texas, scouts as far as San Antonio.
+Not finding enough food or water to proceed, they backtracked to Arkansas.

 The army built boats that winter then drifted down the "Great River," first the Arkansas then the Mississippi, skirting today's Mississippi.
-Attacked at Vicksburg, the army paddled downstream through Louisiana, then along the Texas Coast to Mexico in the summer of 1543.
+Attacked at Vicksburg, the army drifted downstream thru Louisiana, then along the Texas Coast to Mexico in the summer of 1543.
 Half of the men survived.

-Tracking DeSoto's army over such a long distance comes down to following them from one place to the next.
-Starting at Havana, which hasn't moved since they sailed from it, into a Florida port that behaves the same today, using their well-written directions, one can locate where they landed.
-Their camp was described in relation to their landing.
-When they left it they described their next camp in relation to geographic features and their last camp, and so on.
+...over such a long distance comes down to following them from one place to the next.
+Starting at Havana, which hasn't moved since they sailed from it, into a Florida port that remains the same today, using their well recorded directions, one can locate where they landed.
+Their first camp was described in relation to their landing site.
+When they left it they described camps along their way in relation to geographic features from their last camp, and so on.

-Those camps, for the most part, are cities again today, scattered across America at ten to fourteen mile interval - a day's walk for most, including DeSoto's army.
-The trails they followed between campsites are roads today, making tracking them simple on Google Earth... but only if you start each day's journey at the right place!
-Enjoy the wealth of knowledge written by them.
+Those camps, for the most part, are cities again today, scattered across America at ten to fourteen mile interval, a day's walk for most, including DeSoto's army.
+The trails they followed between campsites are still roads today.
+Land features can be easily validated on Google Earth... but only if you start each day's journey at the right place!
+Enjoy the wealth of new information here.

-Fast Facts FOR KIDS GRADES: 1-4 5-8 FAIRY TALES BIOGRAPHY ENDORSEMENTS LINKS
+Conquest FOR KIDS GRADES: 1-4 5-8 SOTO BIOGRAPHY ENDORSEMENTS LINKS OLD THEORY

 FOREWARD TEACHERS SCHOLARS PLACE NAMES MOON PHASES